Hot Springs Health & Rehabilitation Center

 Facility Inspections

 To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
-Our inspection scores weigh several factors found on a facility's inspection reports.
-One key criteria we rely on is the quantity and severity of deficiencies.
-Places with better scores in this area usually have very few severe deficiencies.
-While this facility had a few deficiencies on its report, none of them were major deficiencies based on CMS' scale.
+Our inspection scores account for several factors included in a facility's inspection report.
+One of the most important criteria we weigh heavily is the number and severity of deficiencies.
+Nursing homes with better scores in this category generally have very few of these severe deficiencies.
+This place was hit with 4 deficiencies on its inspection report, but fortunately none were considered severe.
+This indicates that the government inspectors did not consider any of the deficiencies to be an imminent risk to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality